Hariomtiwari14/audio-amplifier-pcb-EasyEDA/README.md

 This project is a **PCB design for an Audio Amplifier Circuit**, built using the **LM386** audio amplifier IC.
 The design includes basic tone control using bass, gain, and volume settings.
 It is suitable for learning:

 * Analog circuit PCB design
-* Schematic to PCB workflow in Altium
+* Schematic to PCB workflow in EasyEDA
 * DRC-compliant layout practices
 * Clean analog signal routing

-This project is a part of my ongoing PCB design practice using **Altium Designer 25.2.1**.
+This project is a part of my ongoing PCB design practice using **EasyEDA Designer **.

 ## 🎯 Features